Rossi S.p.A. Partner for Mechanics of Amusement

-Rossi S.p.A., leading company in the design, production and distribution of gear reducers and gearmotors, has been selected as Partner for Luna Farm project at FICO Eataly World.
+Rossi S.p.A., a leading company in the design, production, and distribution of gear reducers and gear motors, has been selected as Partner for Luna Farm project at FICO Eataly World.

 Rossi's safe and reliable applications, acknowledged for its products' quality and excellence since always, will be mechanical parts of the attractions Crazy Bus, Magic Bikes and Jump Around at Luna Farm.